mitmproxy/mitmproxy/docs/install.rst

     brew install mitmproxy

-Or you can download the pre-built binary packages from `mitmproxy.org`_.
+Or you can download the pre-built binary packages from our `releases`_.

 .. _install-windows: